seungjun-green/llama-finetuning/README.md

         "label": "Paris"
     },
     {
-        "input": "Context: I love Elon Musk.
-Question: Who is the smartest guy in the world?\nAnswer:", "label": "Elon Musk"
+        "input": "Context: Twenty years from now you will be more disappointed by the things that you didn't do than by the ones you did do.
+Question: So what u gonna do?\nAnswer:", "label": "YES"
     }
 ]
 ```